Varnae: Fictional character biography

 Varnae was a sorcerer in ancient Atlantis who was a member of the cult of the Darkholders.
-The other Darkholders used the Darkhold tome to transform Varnae into the Earth's first vampire, but he turned on them when they tried to use him as a weapon against their nemesis, King Kull.
+The other Darkholders used the Darkhold tome to transform Varnae into the first vampire.
+However, Varnae turned on the Darkholders when they tried to use him as a weapon against King Kull.
 Varnae became the Lord of the Vampires, and would retain that title for millennia.
-When Atlantis sank beneath the sea during the Great Cataclysm, Varnae entered a state of suspended animation, and awoke thousands of years later during the Hyborian Age.
-There, he fought Conan the Barbarian and his allies Red Sonja and Zula, but was forced away by Zula's magic.
-In ancient Sumeria circa 2000 BC, Varnae and the sorceress Aamshed created a spell that could magnify a vampire's power, but Aamshed twisted the spell so that it could only be cast on a vampire's home soil (which, in Varnae's case, no longer existed), and it could only be cast every 2,000 years.
-When the next opportunity came to cast the spell around 1 AD, Varnae attempted to mystically raise Atlantis, but Aamshed foiled his plans.
-During the Viking Age, Varnae traveled to North America, where he discovered a colony of Vikings and battled the Norse god Thor.
+When Atlantis sank beneath the sea, Varnae entered a state of suspended animation, and awoke thousands of years later during the Hyborian Age.

 Eventually, Varnae tired of his existence, and set events in motion that would grant him a successor as the Lord of the Vampires.
-In the 15th century, Varnae manipulated a war between the Turkish Lord Turac and Dracula, who was then the mortal Vlad Tepes, prince of Transylvania.
-During a battle with Turac's forces, Dracula was fatally wounded by the immortal Apocalypse, but was saved from death when he was bitten and transformed into a vampire by Varnae's servant Lianda.
-Varnae rewarded Lianda with death, and rewarded another minion, Nimrod, with a taste of Varnae's own blood.
-Varnae named Nimrod the Lord of the Vampires, then set Nimrod against the fledgling vampire Dracula as a test for Dracula, who was his real choice for the title.
-As Varnae watched from afar, Dracula slew Nimrod and his lover Lala, only to be slain alongside the assembled vampires by a mortal priest.
-Varnae arranged for one of his minions to deflower a virgin near the waters where Dracula's ashes had been scattered; exposure to the former virgin's hymeneal blood was enough for Dracula to return to life.
-Dracula then slew the minion and confronted Varnae, but Varnae effortlessly overpowered Dracula.
-Varnae then forced Dracula to drink his blood to the point of saturation, placed Dracula in a coffin to sleep through the coming day, and walked into the dawn to die in the sunlight.
+In the 15th century, Varnae manipulated a war between Turac and Vlad Tepes.
+During a battle with Turac's forces, Vlad is fatally wounded by Apocalypse, but is bitten and transformed into the vampire Dracula by Varnae's servant Lianda, saving his life.
+Varnae names Nimrod the Lord of the Vampires, then sends Nimrod to attack Dracula, his real choice for the title.
+Dracula kills Nimrod and his lover Lala, only to be killed alongside the assembled vampires by a mortal priest.
+Varnae arranges for one of his minions to resurrect Dracula using the blood of a virgin.
+Varnae places Dracula in a coffin before walking into the dawn to die in the sunlight.